lecode-official/deepl-dotnet/documentation/translating-documents.md

 # Translating Documents

 Instead of translating large volumes of text manually, the DeepL API also supports the translation of whole documents.
-At the time of writing this documentation (May, 2020) the following document formats are supported:
+At the time of writing this documentation (November, 2020) the following document formats are supported:

 - Microsoft Word documents
 - Microsoft PowerPoint documents